glandfried/TrueSkillThroughTime/README.md

 # TrueSkill Through Time: the Julia, Python and R packages.

-**TrueSkill Through Time**: individual learning curves with good initial estimates and guaranteed comparability between distant estimates.
+_Individual learning curves with good initial estimates and guaranteed comparability between distant estimates._

---
+An implementation of the state-of-the-art skill model.

-This is a meta repository, containing the packages mentioned as submodules, which was created with the objective of producing a complete theoretical documentation of the TrueSkill Through Time model.
+This is a repository about the complete theoretical documentation of the TrueSkill Through Time model, containing the packages just as submodules.

 ## Packages